jdhenry08/flexion/README.md

 # Flexion

-This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.
+This is a [T3 Stack](https://create.t3.gg) project bootstrapped with `create-t3-app`.
 It was created as a coding challenge as part of a job application.

+It is deployed via [Vercel](https://vercel.com) and available at https://flexion.vercel.app.

-## How do I run this?
+## How do I run this locally?

-As a Next.js application, running this locally should be as simple as:
+As a Next.js application, running this locally should be relatively simple.

-1. Cloning the repo
+1. Clone the repo
-2. Downloading dependencies
+2. Download dependencies

-   `npm i`
+   `pnpm i`

-3. Running the dev server
+3. Run the dev server

-   `npm run dev`
+   `pnpm dev`

 ## What about deploying?

-...
+Any commits to the `main` branch will automatically trigger a redeploy, and commits to other branches will automatically build a preview site for test/staging.

+If this were a real application, we could lock down direct commits to `main` such that only PRs are allowed to modify that branch.
+This would allow us to enforce dev in separate branches, after which a PR could require code review, peer signoff, automated test validation, etc.

+Unfortunately, much of that functionality is locked behind a paid Github subscription, and thus is not configured as part of this repo.
+You imagination will have to suffice.